carpentries/lesson-development-training/episodes/formative-assessment.md

 ### Recommended Reading

 Both of the resources linked from the exercise above, [the _Exercise Types_ chapter of _Teaching Tech Together_][ttt-exercises] and [_Is This a Trick Question?_][trick-question] are worth reading in full.
-They collect a lot of insightful discussion and illustrative examples together, which can prove very useful when designing exercises for your lesson.
+They collect a lot of insightful discussion and illustrative examples, which can prove very useful when designing exercises for your lesson.

 :::::::::::::::::::::::::::::::::::::::::::::::::